NCAR/SPEC-Probe/README.md

 SPEC Inc RLE decode C++ Class

-For decompressing the SPEC RLE files.
+For decompressing the SPEC RLE Optical Array Probe data files.
 Supports both the older Type32 and the newer Type48.